Applications for 2022/23 are now closed.

 - The potential for cultural contribution and influence after the end of the program (length of time, quality, magnitude).

-- Preference will be given to candidates who have not had previous Fulbright grants.
+- Preference will be given to candidates who have not received previous Fulbright grants.

 - The Foundation reserves the exclusive right to determine, within the framework of applicable law and regulations, the qualitative standards for the evaluation of applications.
 The Foundation is not under any obligation to provide the reasons for its decisions regarding the allocation of Fellowships.